Polynomial-delay generation of functional digraphs up to isomorphism: Conclusions

 \subsubsection{Acknowledgements}

-Antonio E. Porreca was funded by his salary as a French State agent, and Ekaterina Timofeeva by the undergraduate internship program ``Incubateurs de jeunes scientifiques'' of Aix-Marseille Université and by the Agence National de la Recherche (ANR) project ANR-18-CE40-0002 FANs.
-Both authors are affiliated to Aix-Marseille Université, CNRS, LIS, Marseille, France.
+Ekaterina Timofeeva was funded by the undergraduate internship program ``Incubateurs de jeunes scientifiques'' of the Faculty of Sciences at Aix-Marseille Université and by the Agence National de la Recherche project ANR-18-CE40-0002 FANs.

-We would like to thank Kellogg S. Booth, Jerome Kelleher, Brendan D. McKay, and K\'evin Perrot for their useful suggestions and for providing some bibliographic references.
+We would like to thank Kellogg S. Booth, Jerome Kelleher, Brendan D. McKay, and K\'evin Perrot for some useful discussions and for providing some bibliographic references.
+We are also grateful to an anonymous reviewer for suggesting the explicit use of the supergraph method, which allowed us to simplify the proofs and to identify a bottleneck in a previous version of our component generation algorithm, thus improving its efficiency.